Multilayer Perceptron Neural Network Models in Asset Pricing: An Empirical Study on Large-Cap US Stocks: Empirical application and results

 \section{Empirical application and results}

 This section mainly presents the empirical comparison from the model function and portfolio performance perspectives.
-Section 5.1 exhibits the empirical methods, Section 5.2 discusses the model-wise performance, and Section 5.3 shows the performance of equal-weighted portfolios organised via the selected 420 stocks from the pre-COVID and full testing period angles.
+Section~\ref{subsec:Emp_application_ch2} exhibits the empirical methods, Section~\ref{subsec:Model_eva_ch2} discusses the model-wise performance, and Section~\ref{subsec:back_testing_eva_ch2} shows the performance of equal-weighted and value-weighted portfolios organised via the selected 420 stocks from the Pre–COVID-19 Period (1911) and COVID-19–Inclusive Period (2112) angles.\\